jessetane/hyperbase/readme.md

 * clients should be able to read collections and their children wholesale and join on arbitrary symlinks

 ## How
-The current version depends on [Firebase](https://firebase.google.com) which is a commercial product and so that sucks.
+The current version depends on [Firebase](https://firebase.google.com) which is a commercial product and so that's not ideal.
 Also Firebase doesn't let you count child nodes in a collection without reading all of them so true pageable indexes are not possible.
 It does provide a lot of other useful features that I am not interested in reimplementing for the purposes of this sketch though, maybe you can suggest an alternative?

 ## Examples
 Setup: